9 best cycle routes and bike rides for families in Gloucestershire

 Cycling at Flyup 417 Bike Park near Gloucester

-If family trails and flat roads are too tame for you, then head to Flyup 417 Bike Park on Crickley Hill for the ultimate thrill.
+If family trails and flat roads are too tame for you, then head to Flyup 417 Bike Park on Crickley Hill for the ultimate thrill — now open again for summer 2025.

-With downhill trails for all levels of ability, bikers can take on devilishly deep drops and impressive jumps; while smaller riders can test their nerve on the dedicated kids’ track, which has a reasonably flat surface to practice on before hitting the blue trails.
+With downhill trails for all levels of ability, bikers can take on devilishly deep drops and impressive jumps, race each other down the dual slalom tracks or practice the basics at the indoor pump track before hitting the Blue Trails.

 Cycling in Bourton-on-the-Water and the Slaughters

-Starting off in the Cotswold hotspot of Bourton-on-the-Water, take in the chocolate-box cottages and explore quaint villages along the way on a stunning, self-guided cycle ride that also passes through the nearby villages of Upper Slaughter and Guiting Power.
+Starting off in the Cotswold hotspot of Bourton-on-the-Water, take in the chocolate-box cottages and explore quaint villages along the way on a stunning, self-guided cycle ride.

 Cycling along the Symonds Yat Rock Cycle Trail